 The Lobularia genus contains small perennial plants that are often grown as hardy annuals in the garden.

-They reach from 7 to 30 cm in height, making them great to use as edging plants.
+They reach from 7 to 30 cm (3 to 12 inches) in height, making them great to use as edging plants.

 They carry clustered flowers of white, pink or purple that have a pleasant fragrance and bloom from summer through to autumn.